Eugene lost 40 pounds in 3 months by watching what he ate. He recommends using apps to track calories and food choices.

 - During your second and third month, you will notice your weight consistently going down.
 In fact, you can feel you are in control of your diet and not the other way around.
-It's a great feeling when you notice that perhaps your jeans that have always been a little tight are now a little loose ,and it's time to throw them in the dryer to shrink them a little.
+It's a great feeling when you notice that perhaps your jeans that have always been a little tight are now a little loose and it's time to throw them in the dryer to shrink them a little.

-- A slice of pizza with pepperoni and cheese in the afternoon will probably put you to sleep as the body goes overtime to try to digest all the flour, cheese, and meat.
+For example, fresh fruits contain natural sugars that can give you some energy in the afternoon and they are easily digested by the body.
+On the other hand, a slice of pizza with pepperoni and cheese in the afternoon will probably put you to sleep as the body goes overtime to try to digest all the flour, cheese, and meat.

 Wearable Trackers and Smartwatches

-As mentioned above, the activity tracker features have more or less included built in heart rate monitoring and we see smart watches getting smarter.
+As mentioned above, the activity tracker features have more or less included built-in heart rate monitoring and we see smartwatches getting smarter.
 This means you can get even more from your device.
 Keep an eye on the Samsung and Apple smartwatches' new features, which are coming very soon.

 - I tried both the Jawbone UP and UP24 for several months and they are very good minimalistic activity trackers as they do not have a display and you operate one button for different settings/modes.
 Everything is referenced on your device.

 - Another excellent product is the Fitbit Flex, which is similarly minimalistic and comes with an excellent app from Fitbit!
-I used an earlier version but once I started using the UP24 found that the features suited me the most.
+I used an earlier version but once I started using the UP24 found that the features suited me better.
 Each to their own so I would suggest checking it out before making a decision.